 Eventually last orders are called and we leave on wobbly legs to walk the short few steps to the room, where a warm bed and heavy eyes bring an end to my adventures in Cromwell.

-Reported by Karl Puschmann for our AA Directions Summer 2019 issue
+Reported by Karl Puschmann for our AA Directions Spring 2020 issue